lupyuen/lupyuen.github.io/src/uboot.md

 We'll write about the UART Driver in the next article!

-Here are some tips for debugging the __NuttX Boot Sequence__ on PinePhone...
+Below are some tips for debugging the __NuttX Boot Sequence__ on PinePhone...

 1.  [__"Boot Sequence"__](https://github.com/lupyuen/pinephone-nuttx#boot-sequence)